In the snow, the seat is bare, except for you and a few tidy possessions.

 You think, “How beautiful the snow is as it falls.
-If I was more familiar with words I would articulate this scene with more purpose and beauty, but I cannot convey this.
-This is a photograph or a painting…“
+If I had a poet’s heart, and I was more familiar with words, I would articulate this scene with more purpose and beauty, but I cannot convey this; this is a photograph or a painting…“

-Still, in the snow, you don’t notice the gun against your head until the jolt ends the falling snow for you.
+You sit still in the snow, and you don’t notice the gun against your head until the jolt ends the falling snow for you.

-Your last moments: broke and broken; beautiful and sad; thinking of the falling snow.
+Your last moments were broke and broken, beautiful and sad, as you thought of the falling snow.